-One lesson I learned from a corporate headhunter, was that he looked for candidates that didn’t describe their work history using phrases like “I did this, I did that,” instead he valued candidates that championed the efforts of the team.
+One lesson that you can take from a corporate headhunter is to look past candidates that describe their work history using phrases like “I did this, I did that.”
+Instead, single out candidates that championed the efforts of the team.

 Should You Hire a Freelancer or Full-Time Remote Developer?

-A freelance developer is someone that you hire on a contractual agreement to work on a project for a short period.
-Freelancers sign up to marketplace sites like Upwork, Toptal, and Freelancer and qualify their skills through them.
+A freelance developer is someone that you hire on a contractual basis to work on a project for a short period of time.
+Freelancers sign up to marketplace sites like Upwork, Toptal, and Freelancer and qualify their skills through these networks.